-PERFORMANCE EVALUATION MATRIX

-Focus Rating Method 2022-23 SCORE Notes

-Result

-1 Historical Trend Comparison of Current Florida Commerce Monitoring to Most Recent Monitoring.
-Upward Trend = 0 (Not considered upward until it is an increase of more than 2) No Change = 15 Downward Trend = 25 No Change 15

-2 Historical Trend Comparison of Current THMP Monitoring to Most Recent Upward Trend = 0 (Not considered upward until it is an increase of more than 2) No Change = 15 Downward Trend = 25 No change 15

-3 System Improvements Based on Corrective Action Plan (CAP) actions taken the year immediately preceding the current PY.
-System Improvement % 0 = 0 1-25 = 10 26-50 = 25 51-69 = 40 70-100 = 50 72 Reviewed by THMP as contained in attached report.
-Total Points Applied = % of points or value assigned to monitoring performance
+PERFORMANCE EVALUATION MATRIX Focus Rating Method 2024-25 Result SCORE Notes 1 Historical Trend Comparison of Current Florida Commerce Monitoring to Most Recent Monitoring.
+Upward Trend = 0 (Not considered upward until it is an increase of more than 2) No Change = 15 Downward Trend = 25 No Change 2 Historical Trend Comparison of Current THMP Monitoring to Most Recent Upward Trend = 0 (Not considered upward until it is an increase of more than 2) No Change = 15 Downward Trend = 25 Downward Trend 3 System Improvements Based on Corrective Action Plan (CAP) actions taken the year immediately preceding the current PY.
+System Improvement % 0 = 0 1-25 = 10 26-50 = 25 51-69 = 40 70-100 = 50 79 perf Total Points Applied = % of points or value assigned to monitoring performanceImage: Contractor Required to Score 75 OR MORE POINTS TO RECEIVE PERFORMANCE INCENTIVE